Wild animals, hunting, and fishing

 There have been many incidents of people hunting without taking proper care and not following the rules.
 About 1,000 people are shot in hunting accidents every year in North America, and about 100 of these people die from those injuries.

 Observing wildlife is a common past-time in the US.
 Some animals, unique to North America, may be new to you.
-Here is an online guide: http://www.wildlifenorthamerica.com.
+You can use an online guide to learn about wildlife species in the USA.

 In rural areas, a wild animal might cross the road while you are driving.
 This is common at dawn and dusk and in spring and fall.
 Trying to avoid it may result in crashing your car and causing serious injury.
 Experts recommend you steer straight and slow down if possible, and when safe, pull over out of traffic and remove the animal from the road, if you are able.
 This will prevent other drivers from swerving suddenly and having an accident.